Coconut Fish Curry

 - Zest half the lime (double for 4p).
 Cut into thick wedges.

-- Divide the rice and fish curry between bowls.
+- Fluff up the rice with a fork and divide between bowls.

 - Garnish with lime zest and coriander.